FrankLef/cookiecutter-proj/README.md

 ## Setup notes

-When using the configurations recommended usually as best practices problems were encountered.
+When using the configurations problems were encountered.
 They are described as well as their solutions below.

 You can also read the `pyproject.toml` provided by this cookiecutter to see